rugpanov/amsterdam/README.md

 `Good afternoon.
 Thank you for the apartment's demonstration.
 I would like to apply for this apartment.
 There are some details for the landlord:`

 `My name is **your name**, I am *years* years old, and I'm going to live in your apartment *(on my own // with my partner // ...)* and with *(no pets // two dogs // ...)*.
 I don't smoke and drink alcohol only for big celebrations - your apartment will always be fine and clean.`
-`I’m employed as a *your role* at the company named JetBrains N. V. I have got my residence permit as a highly-skilled migrant and am employed with indefinite contracts.
+`I’m employed as a *your role* at the company named JetBrains N. V. I have got my residence permit as a highly-skilled migrant and am employed with **(indefinite contracts / 2 years contact)**.
 My gross annual salary amount is *your salary* so you should not worry about payments on time.
 Hopefully I'll have the opportunity to live in this beautiful place.
 Thank you and have a nice day.`

 `For any question you can contact me by mail: **email** or by phone: **phone** .` `P.S.
 I attached my contact and photo of me for your reference.`